felixstrobel/tryhackme/nmap/README.md

 5. What flag is not set under the results for port 80?<br>
    `httponly`

 <i>At this point we can scan for some vulnerabilities.
-Using the `--script vuln` flag enables us the possibility to search for vulberabilities.</i>
+Using the `--script vuln` flag enables us to search for vulnerabilities.</i>

 <pre>
 PORT   STATE SERVICE